Something in the Orange: Critical reception

 The New York Times wrote that the song "has become his most recognizable hit since his early songs."
 Rolling Stone editors described "Z&E's version" as "a heartbreaking single full of the genre's signature soul, stripped down to only an acoustic guitar and a harmonica."
 BroadwayWorld described the song as "Bryan laying himself bare, willing himself to believe there's a chance of survival for an all-but-doomed relationship."

 Chart performance

 "Something in the Orange" is Bryan's first entry on the Billboard Hot 100, debuting on the chart dated May 7, 2022, and later peaking at number 10.

 The release of "Something in the Orange" led Bryan to take the number one position on the Billboard Top Songwriters chart in mid-2022.

 The single was officially serviced to mainstream country radio on October 3, 2022.

+Covers

+Niall Horan covered the song in June 2023 as part of the Live @ SiriusXM Series.